angular/angular/aio/content/guide/upgrade.md

 </code-example>

-Install type definitions for the existing libraries that you're using but that don't come with prepackaged types: AngularJS and the Jasmine unit test framework.
+Install type definitions for the existing libraries that you're using but that don't come with prepackaged types: AngularJS, AngularJS Material, and the Jasmine unit test framework.

 <code-example format="">
-  npm install @types/jasmine @types/angular @types/angular-animate @types/angular-cookies @types/angular-mocks @types/angular-resource @types/angular-route @types/angular-sanitize --save-dev
+  npm install @types/jasmine @types/angular @types/angular-animate @types/angular-aria @types/angular-cookies @types/angular-mocks @types/angular-resource @types/angular-route @types/angular-sanitize @types/angular-material --save-dev
 </code-example>

 You should also configure the TypeScript compiler with a `tsconfig.json` in the project directory